davidquinn/psi-header/README.md

   * `license`: The SPDX License ID of the license to insert into the header (or "Custom" if providing your own license text).
 Refer to [License Information](#license-information) for details.
 * `psi-header.changes-tracking`: configuration for changes tracking:
   * `isActive`: If true, will activate changes tracking which will analyse every file during save.
 Default value is false.
   * `modAuthor`: Identifies the label used on the comment line where the _modified by_ value is shown.
-Default value is "Modified By: ".
+Default value is "Modified By:".
   * `modDate`: Identifies the label used on the comment line where the _date modified_ value is shown.
-Default value is "Last Modified: ".
+Default value is "Last Modified:".
   * `modDateFormat`: The format string for the modified date value.
 Valid values are either "date" (system date - same as the `date` system variable) or a [Moment.js format string](http://momentjs.com/docs/#/displaying/format/).
 The default value is "date".
+Note that this setting is ignored if `modDate` line is based on a custom string.
   * `include`: Defines an array of VSC language IDs for the file types to include in changes tracking.
 The default is an empty array which indicates any file type.
   * `exclude`: Defines an array of VSC language IDs for the file types to exclude from changes tracking.
 The default is an empty array which indicates no exclusions.
   * `autoHeader`: Determines whether the header should be added automatically to new files.
 Refer to the [Auto Header](#auto-header) section for details.